carolinau/cu-theme/modules/entity_share/README.txt

 If you want to synchronize entities automatically using CRON:
  * the Entity Share Cron (https://www.drupal.org/project/entity_share_cron)
    module provides an UI to import channels using Cron.
- * there is a test module 'entity_share_client_test' in Entity share that provides example code.

-Note about Entity share client module:
+Note about Entity Share Client module:

-As the Entity share client sub-module has a dependency on the JSON:API module, on your client website, content and configuration will be exposed in JSON:API endpoints, by default on /jsonapi.
+As the Entity Share Client sub-module has a dependency on the JSON:API module, on your client website, content and configuration will be exposed in JSON:API endpoints, by default on /jsonapi.
 As the JSON:API use the Drupal access API to check access to entities, if you have used the access API and permission system